ErnestineMoreno/Simon-Game/README.md

 This memory game also includes the option to play in 'Strict Mode'.
 Playing the game in strict mode allows the player only one time to get the color sequence correct before it automatically resets then the game is officially over; they must restart the game in order to play again.

-Project revisions to be made: The game mode buttons (Start, Reset, Strict Mode) styling needs to be updated for a better user experience.
+Future project revisions to be made: The game mode buttons (Start, Reset, Strict Mode) styling needs to be updated for a better user experience.
 Timer-based scoring needs to be included so the user can track their scores.
-The colored buttons also need to remain non-clickable as the color sequence is active.
+The colored buttons need to remain non-clickable as the color sequence is active.
+Modal also needs to be included to explain 'Strict Mode' to users.